Medieval Christian views on Muhammad

-In contrast to the views of Muhammad in Islam, the Christian views on him stayed highly negative during the Middle Ages for over a millennium.
-At this time, Christendom largely viewed Islam as a Christian heresy and Muhammad as a false prophet.
+In contrast to the views of Muhammad in Islam, the Christian views on him have been highly negative, especially during the Middle Ages.
+Since the early medieval period onwards, Christendom largely viewed Islam as a Christian heresy and Muhammad as a false prophet.

 Overview

 Various Western and Byzantine Christian thinkers considered Muhammad to be a perverted, deplorable man, a false prophet, and even the Antichrist, as he was frequently seen in Christendom as a heretic or possessed by demons.
 Some of them, like Thomas Aquinas, criticized Muhammad's promises of carnal pleasure in the afterlife.

 With the Crusades of the High Middle Ages, and the wars against the Ottoman Empire during the Late Middle Ages, the Christian reception of Muhammad became more polemical, moving from the classification as a heretic to depiction of Muhammad as a servant of Satan or as the Antichrist, who will be eternally suffering tortures in Hell amongst the damned.
 By the Late Middle Ages, Islam was more typically grouped with Paganism, and Muhammad was viewed as an idolater inspired by the Devil.
 A more relaxed or benign view of Islam only developed in the modern period, after the Islamic empires ceased to be an acute military threat to Europe (see Orientalism).